 Originally from the Midwest, I received my B.A. at Carleton College and completed my Ph.D. in cognitive neuroscience at Indiana University.
 I currently work as a postdoctoral fellow at Haskins Laboratories in New Haven, Connecticut.

-With the advent of online learning resources and online databases of fMRI data, it is now possible for anyone with a computer and an Internet connection to do fMRI analysis.
-This is especially important for students at smaller colleges and universities without an MRI scanner; even a decade ago, it would be nearly impossible for a student at one of these institutions to have any experience with fMRI analysis.
+With the advent of online neuroimaging databases, it is now possible for anyone with a computer and an Internet connection to do fMRI analysis.
+This is especially important for students at smaller colleges and universities without an MRI scanner; a decade ago, it would be nearly impossible for a student at one of these institutions to have any experience with fMRI analysis.

-Above all, I aim to make learning fMRI analysis enjoyable. fMRI is a complex field that draws upon physics, physiology, statistics, experimental design, and much more.
+Above all, I aim to make learning fMRI analysis enjoyable.
+Neuroimaging is a complex field that draws upon physics, physiology, statistics, experimental design, and much more.
 The first steps toward learning it can be daunting, but they don't have to be.
 By explaining concepts clearly, concisely, and with a bit of humor, I hope to empower the next generation of neuroimaging researchers to realize their full potential.